lzlloveys/lzlloveys.github.io/_pages/about.md

 - • Three Good Students of Taiyuan University of Technology (*2017*).

 # 📖 Educations
-- • *2022.09 - now*, Ph.D. candidate, School of  Economics and Management, Dalian University of Technology.
+- • *2022.09 - 2025.12*, Ph.D. degree, School of Economics and Management, Dalian University of Technology.
-- • *2023.11 - 2025.05, visiting Ph.D. student, Faculty of Engineering, University of Alberta.
+- • *2023.11 - 2025.05*, visiting Ph.D. student, Faculty of Engineering, University of Alberta.
 - • *2019.09 - 2022.06*, Master&apos;s degree, School of  Economics and Management, Dalian University of Technology.
 - • *2015.09 - 2019.06*, Bachelor&apos;s degree, School of  Economics and Management, Taiyuan University of Technology.